efabless/openlane2/docs/source/getting_started/newcomers/index.md

 The Efabless Caravel chip is a ready-to-use test harness for creating designs with the Google/Skywater 130nm Open PDK.
-The Caravel harness comprises of base functions supporting IO, power and configuration as well as drop-in modules for a management SoC core, and an approximately 3000um x 3600um open project area for the placement of user IP blocks.
+The Caravel harness comprises of base functions supporting IO, power, and configuration as well as drop-in modules for a management SoC core, and an approximately 3000um x 3600um open project area for the placement of user IP blocks.